Heliosmaster/old.heliosmaster.github.com/_posts/2012-04-28-re-encode-a-website-into-utf-8.md

 ---
 layout: post
-title: "Re-encode a website into UTF 8"
+title: "Re-encode a website into UTF-8"
 tags: english
 ---